swlaschin/fsharpforfunandprofit.com/_posts/2012-06-07-the-option-type.md

 In addition to null, C# has the concept of a Nullable type, such as `Nullable<int>`, which seems similar to the option type.
 So what's the difference?

 The basic idea is the same, but Nullable is much weaker.
 It only works on value types such as `Int` and `DateTime`, not on reference types such as strings or classes or functions.
-You can’t nest Nullables, and they don’t have much special behavior.
+You canâ€™t nest Nullables, and they donâ€™t have much special behavior.

 On the other hand, the F# option is a true first class type and can be used consistently across all types in the same way.
 (See the examples above in the "Options are not just for primitive types" section.)